MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 ## Network Controller deployment considerations

 - Do not deploy the Network Controller server role on physical hosts.
-The Network Controller should be deployed on its own dedicated VM and requires a reserved IP address to serve as the REST IP address.
+The Network Controller should be deployed on its own dedicated VMs and requires a reserved IP address to serve as the REST IP address.

 - You can deploy Network Controller in both domain and non-domain environments.
 In domain environments, Network Controller authenticates users and network devices by using Kerberos; in non-domain environments, you must deploy certificates for authentication.